 My subjects are the figure in isolation or relation and the experience of defined place.
-My sculpture uses light, perspective and form.
-I explore space with an immersive perspective of multiple vanishing points.
+I use light, perspective and shape.
+Sometimes I explore space using an immersive perspective of multiple vanishing points.
 I also create figures that tell or discover stories, both within a framework or situation and as free-standing subjects.

-Most recently I’ve been revisiting my earliest love, clay figure modeling, as a child might do, without armature or model.
+Most recently I’ve been revisiting my earliest love, clay figure modeling, as a child might do without armature or model.
 It’s a simple challenge and fundamental.
-I’m learning about the effects of gravity on compression and expansion of material and form, means of expression and balance, levels of proximity and detail, uses of light and shadow and tension of surface and structure.
-I’ve been relearning shaping clay and ways of making marks and form.
+I’m learning about the effects of gravity on compression and expansion of structure and material, how form maintains, balances and expresses itself.